MachariaP/airbnb-clone-project/README.md

 ---

 ## 📋 Project Overview
-The **Airbnb Clone Project** is a full-stack applications designed to replicate core Airbnb functionalities, including user management, property listings, bookings, and reviews.
+The **Airbnb Clone Project** is a full-stack application designed to replicate core Airbnb functionalities, including user management, property listings, bookings, and reviews.
 This project focuses on building a robust, secure, and scalable backend using modern technologies to deliver a seamless user and host experience.

 ### 🎯 Project Goals
 - **User Management**: Secure registration, authentication, and profile management.
-- **Property Management**: Create, Update, and Retrive property listings.
+- **Property Management**: Create, Update, and Retrieve property listings.
 - **Booking System**: Facilitate property reservations with check-in/check-out management.
 - **Payment Processing**: Handle secure payment transactions.
 - **Review System**: Enable users to post and manage property reviews.